 The HTML Include macro is disabled by default.
 You'll need Confluence Administrator or System Administrator permissions to enable this macro.

 Enabling these macros can make your Confluence site vulnerable to cross-site scripting attacks.
 You should only turn on these macros if you trust all your users not to attempt to exploit them.
 We strongly recommend leaving this macro disabled if you allow self-signed up or anonymous users to create content.

 - Select System from the drop down and search for the Confluence HTML Macros system app.

 - Expand the listing and enable the html-include (html-include-xhtml) module.

-Administrators can also choose to use the whitelist to restrict URLs that can be displayed in the HTML Include macro.
+Administrators can also choose to use the allowlist to restrict URLs that can be displayed in the HTML Include macro.

-- Administrators can define a whitelist of trusted URLs.
-If a URL is not in the whitelist, you will see an error message in the HTML Include macro.
+- Administrators can define an allowlist of trusted URLs.
+If a URL is not in the allowlist, you will see an error message in the HTML Include macro.

 You can only use the HTML Include macro for pages with absolute links.
 If you use the macro to include an HTML page that has relative links, you will see a 'Page Not Found' error.
 See - CONF-6567Getting issue details...
 STATUS .

 Other ways to add this macro